apiflask/apiflask/docs/openapi.md

 ### Response and request `schema`

-APIFlask (with APISpec) will generate the operation `schema` object from the data schema you passed.
+APIFlask (with apispec) will generate the operation `schema` object from the data schema you passed.

 To set the OpenAPI spec for schema fields, you can pass a dict with the `metadata` keyword: